bennn/gfd-oopsla-2023/oopsla-2023/artifact/README.md

 where:

 - `ConfigurationID` is a string made of "0" "1" or "2" characters
+  - the length of the string equals the number of modules in a benchmark
+  - 0 = untyped, 1 = deep typed, 2 = shallow typed
 - `[Values A B]` means the function returns two items
 - `StatusCode` is one of:
   - `(list 'success Reason)`